volvo-cars/common-build/docs/workshop.md

           name: singlefile_newname.txt
 ```
 > Task: Commit the files and push them to `HEAD:refs/for/master`.
 Navigate to [victoria.volvocars.biz](https://victoria.volvocars.biz) and check the build log.
 You should see the file listing with the dependent files downloaded prior to build start.
-Also verify the folders that the downloads are located.
+Also verify the folders where the downloads are located.
 Also note that `files.tar.gz` is expanded into the `files`.

 The `files` folder can be renamed by defining the `name` attribute on the dependency.